cloudfoundry/docs-dev-guide/deploy-apps/node-tips.html.md

 ... the rest of your settings ...
 ~~~

-Alternately, specify the buildpack on the command line with the `cf push -b`
+Alternately, specify the buildpack on the command line with `cf push -b`:
-flag:

 <pre class="termainl">
 $ cf push my-app -b https://github.com/cloudfoundry/heroku-buildpack-nodejs.git